lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/07kernel/kernel.rst

 Problem
 --------

-You have an out-of-date kernel and want to want to make it current.
+You have an out-of-date kernel and want to make it current.

 Solution
 ---------